Read our 12 best black and white quotes and you’ll understand.

 “Black and white are the colors of photography.
 To me they symbolize the alternatives of hope and despair to which mankind is forever subjected” – Robert Frank

-Robert Frank is a Swiss-American photographer and documentary filmmaker.
+Robert Frank was a Swiss-American photographer and documentary filmmaker.
 His most notable work, the 1958 book titled The Americans, presented his outsider’s view of American society.

 “When you photograph people in color, you photograph their clothes.
 But when you photograph people in Black and white, you photograph their souls!”― Ted Grant